LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 Many of the existing and upcoming missions targeted at characterising exoplanet atmospheres are based on transiting exoplanets (e.g. occultation spectroscopy) but this limits the characterization space to close-in and large planets.
 Direct detection missions in the optical and infrared regimes would allow for a much larger number of detections omitting this bias.

+**Concept of Nulling Interferometry**

 LIFEsim is based on nulling interferometry using a double Bracewell setup.

-**Single Bracewell**
-The main idea can be illustrated by a single Bracewell: two collector apertures separated by baseline b can be combined to produce a sinusoidal fringe pattern.
+First, the paper illustrates the main idea via a single Bracewell: two collector apertures separated by baseline b can be combined to produce a sinusoidal fringe pattern.
 If the beams are offset by a $\pi$ phase difference, all on-axis light is cancelled, which in the context of exoplanets detection allows to cancel the light of the host star while keeping the light emitted by the off-axis exoplanets.
 The spatial resolution of an interferometer with a large baseline b is fundamentally better than that of a single aperture telescope of size D, with $\lambda/2b$ compared to $\lambda/D$.
 Coverage of the uv-plane is maximised by rotating the array, so that the exoplanet signal modulates as a function of angle as it 'moves' over the fringes in the transmission map.
 Repeating this observation at different wavelengths gives another type of extra information.
-A single Bracewell has some limitations: the transmission pattern is symmetric, so there is an ambiguity of 180$^\circ$ to the position angle of the exoplanet.
+A single Bracewell has some limitations: the transmission pattern is symmetric, so there is an ambiguity of 180 &deg to the position angle of the exoplanet.
 Moreover, it has a steep central minimum ('null'), which makes it sensitive to leakage from star light as soon as the star becomes a resolved disk.

 **X-array architecture**

 The LIFE mission proposes an X-array architecture with a dual chopped Bracewell combiner, where a 6:1 baseline has been found to best suited for post-processing techniques to remove instrumental 'instability noise'.
 A fifth spacecraft would collect and combine the beams.

-Mathematically, a the signal of the interferometer can be described via an input amplitude vector V representing the signal collected by each aperture: $V_k=r_k e^{i 2 \pi x_k \alpha + y_k \beta / \lambda}$.
+Mathematically, a the signal of the interferometer can be described via an input amplitude vector V representing the signal collected by each aperture: $V_k=r_k e^{i 2 \pi (x_k \alpha + y_k \beta) / \lambda}$.
 The architecture of the combination of beams by the interferometer can be described by matrix U so that the output amplitude vector is $W=UV$.
 For a dual chopped Bracewell combiner, the matrix U is

-$$ U = \frac{1}{\sqrt{4}}$$
+$ U = \frac{1}{\sqrt{4}} \left(\begin{array}
+0 & 0 & \sqrt{2} & \sqrt{2}\\
+\sqrt{2} & \sqrt{2} & 0 & 0 \\
+1 & -1 & -e^{i \pi /2} &e^{i \pi /2}\\
+1 & -1 & e^{i \pi /2} &-e^{i \pi /2}\\
+\end{array}\right\)

+The top two rows of the matrix denote the combination of the apertures constructively into two single Bracewell combiners without phase delays.
+The bottom two rows represent the 1&2 and 3&4 undergoing an $e^{i \pi}$ phase difference (=\times -1), making their interference destructive.
+With the goal of phase chopping, one of the destructive outputs receives an additional phase shift of $\pi / 2$  which reduces the susceptibility to instrumental noise effects.

+One can then construct 2D transmission maps $T_m$ relating the signal from sky position ($\alpha,\beta$) collected by the k apertures to the output m.
+The paper includes an analytical example (some questions about this).
+The transmission map shows the sensitivity of the instrument to incoming photons from different locations, with zero sensitivity in the center of the transmission map.
+Output 3 and 4 can be subtracted from one another to create a differential transmission map $T_dif$.
+The symmetry of this map means that any point symmetric source will not be transmitted to this differential map, although its statistical shot noise will be.
+The analytical expression for the transmission map can be used to illustrate how the light from different sources modulates as a function of rotation angle of this transmission map: an off-axis source modulates as it 'moves' over positive and negative fringes, while a spherically symmetric source gives a constant contribution independent of angle, which can be subtracted from the signal.
+The sensitivity of the transmission map can be summarised via the modulation efficiency $\xi$, which is the root-mean-square of the differential map over a full rotation of $\phi$.
+The angular distance from the center $\theta$ where the transmission map is most sensitive ($\theta_{\xi_{max}}$) depends on both baseline and wavelength via $\theta_{\xi_{max}}=0.59 \frac{\lambda}{b}$.

+**Astrophysical sources**
+- True signal of the star, modelled as black body radiation, neglecting limb darkening i.e. assuming constant brightness across the disk
+- True signal of the planet, modelled as black body radiation
+- Geometric stellar leakage: not all stellar flux is suppressed when the angular extent of the disk of the star is wider than the 'null' of the interferometer
+- Local zodiacal dust: Dust inside our own solar system adds radiation background via scattering of visible sunlight (not relevant for a MIR instrument) and thermal emission.
+Earlier work on DarwinSIM included a model of spectral surface brightness.
+Local zodiacal light is *diffuse* ([?] which means it comes from different directions, with different phases and wavelengths?), so it cannot be brought to destructive interference.
+The most effective way of minimizing this contribution is by observing away from local dust.
+- Exozodiacal dust: Generally modelled as optically thin, symmetric with a power law surface density (or homogeneous? p6).
+The temperature of the dust depends on distance from the central star.
+Most of the radiation originates from the (hottest) central region.
+High-luminosity stars are expected to have larger disks.
+Larger disks have larger surface areas, thus larger fluxes.
+A symmetric disk can be filtered out, but its light does contribute to shot noise.

+Although the main contribution of symmetrical sources can be filtered using incoherent combination, their noise is incoherent
 </details>

 <details>